ntucllab/libact/README.md

 Comments on the package is welcomed at (temporarily) `htlin@csie.ntu.edu.tw`.
 If you find this package useful, please cite the original works (see Reference of each strategy) as well as (temporarily)

+Documentation for the latest release is hosted [here](http://libact.readthedocs.org/en/latest/).

 ```
 @Misc{libact,
   author =   {Yu-An Chung and Shao-Chuan Lee and Yao-Yuan Yang and Tung-En Wu and Hsuan-Tien Lin},